 Decision quality increases with the number of available options.
-The MG RUSH technique has long promoted the concept of teams to improve decision quality.
-Most understand that properly facilitated teams are smarter than the smartest person on the team, especially with diverse teams.
+The MGRUSH technique has long promoted the concept of team diversity to improve decision quality.
+Most understand that properly facilitated teams are smarter than the smartest person on the team, especially when you increase team diversity.

 Diverse teams push even higher, why?

-In addition to decision quality mentioned above, a November 2016 HBR (Harvard Business Review) article by David RockHeidi and Grant Halvorson provides three additional reasons to promote diversity within your teams:
+In addition to decision quality mentioned above, a Harvard Business Review article by David RockHeidi and Grant Halvorson provides three additional reasons to promote diversity within your teams:

 - Assuredly, diverse teams rely more on facts,